data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-GitHub-Copilot.md

 Connect your GitHub account in VS Code or JetBrains-based IDEs to activate Copilot.
 This linkage is crucial as it allows the AI to provide personalized code suggestions based on your coding patterns and preferences.

 * There is one important aspect to this.
-GitHub Copilot's robust features can be accessed via a GitHub enterprise or professional account connected to a University or any such organization, or one could individually pay the standard subscription fee to access all its features.
+GitHub Copilot's robust features can be accessed only via a GitHub enterprise or professional account connected to a University or any such organization, or one could individually pay the standard subscription fee to access all its features.
+* To truly leverage the full power of this tool, one must necessarily have a GitHub enterprise account either sponsored via a company or university, or a personally subscribed one which consists of a plan-based subscription fee.

 #### Learn and Adapt to New Programming Languages